Domestic Violence | Misdemeanor

 • Fines & fees

 Typically misdemeanor defendants may face up to one year in jail and a significant amount of fines and fees for each charged offense.
-Judges are ocassionally lenient for first time offenders.
+Judges are occasionally lenient for first-time offenders.

 Domestic Violence | Misdemeanor battery